Martijn van Mensvoort - © Hand Research

 Left hand (thumb to pinky):___ whorl - whorl - ulnar loop - whorl - ulnar loop.

-Finally, it is rather remarkable to notice that the 'white' populations show by far the largest variation compared to the 'universal distribution':
+Finally, it is interesting to notice that both the 'white' (and 'black') populations shows by far the largest variation compared to this 'universal distribution':

 - the population from the USA displays differentations on five aspects;

-- and the population from UK displays differentiations on six aspects.
+- the populations from UK & The Netherlands display differentiations on six aspects;

 Finally, one should also consider the normal distribution of the four pattern types: radial loops are typically seen on the index finger only, while arches are typically seen on the index finger and/or middle finger only + in neighbour-combinations with one of these two fingers.